 If you live in a dry area, storing water in ponds, cisterns, or even a rain barrel is a wise idea, as the reserved water can be used for irrigation as needed.

-Rain gardening is an increasingly popular way to garden in a way that captures the rain water runoff which flows from roofs, driveways, patios or lawns.
+Rain gardening is an increasingly popular way to garden in a way that captures the rainwater runoff that flows from roofs, driveways, patios, or lawns.
 Native shrubs, perennials, and flowers are planted in a small depression to temporarily hold and soak in the excess water flow.
 Learn how to “catch the rain” and create a rain garden.

 4. No-Till (No-Dig) Gardening